By Peter Becker

 • James Shook, co-owner of Lake Region and Hawley IGA, commented on the Downtown Hawley Partnership (DHP) endorsement of LERTA.
 This regards the Local Economic Revitalization Tax Assistance Act which provides temporary tax relief for qualified business development projects.
 Hawley Silk Mill LLC has requested its enactment in order that they could apply.
 Shook told Council that the DHP endorsement does not necessarily represent all DHP members.
 He said he had not been notified, and remarked that DHP should not "get political."

-• Steve Smith, owner of the Falls Port Inn, following Shook's remarks, said he "thought this was just joke" and suggested that standards apply "only to gunslingers and no one else."
+Page 2 of 2 - • Steve Smith, owner of the Falls Port Inn, following Shook's remarks, said he "thought this was just joke" and suggested that standards apply "only to gunslingers and no one else."

 • A "Welcome to Hawley" mural has been proposed for the side of the AM Skier building.
 No lighting is involved.
 Since it is not an advertising sign, Council concluded that there was no ordinances regulating murals.